Welcome to colorir’s documentation!

 To access the colors in a palette we can use dot attribute syntax:

->>> palette.cyan # palette['cyan'] also works
+>>> palette.cyan # palette['cyan'] or palette[3] also works

 #00ffff

-We can make manipulate the properties of a color by adding and removing color components from other color systems:
+We can manipulate the properties of a color by adding and removing color components from other color systems:

 >>> palette.cyan - CIELab(50, 0, 0) # Remove 50 CIELab lightness from cyan